Framing a Door: An Insight Into the Art of Door Framing

 Building the Door Frame

-Next comes the assembly of these pieces.
-The top piece or header is nailed or screwed to the two side pieces, forming a U-shape.
-Remember, keeping the top ends of the side pieces flush with the top edge of the header is essential for proper proportion.
+Cut three pieces of 2×4-inch lumber: two pieces for the sides (the “legs”) and one longer piece for the top (the “header”).
+Nail or screw the header to the two side pieces to form a U-shape.
+Keep the top ends of the side pieces flush with the top edge of the header — proper proportion depends on it.

 Determining the Door Frame Location